CzternastyHembre/IT1901-ITP/docs/Release 3/README.md

 The UI is made with JavaFX, FXML, css and images.
 Those are divided into different folders.
 The FXML controllers are in **[UI/src/main/java/ui](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/java/ui)**.
 FXML, css and images are in **[UI/src/main/java/resources](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources)** where they are further divided into new folders.
 The FXML files are in **[UI/src/main/java/resources/ui](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources/ui)**, the css is in **[UI/src/main/java/resources/css](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources/css)** and the images are in **[UI/src/main/java/resources/images](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/tree/main/casino/ui/src/main/resources/images)**.

 ### Rest

+The rest module uses the Springboot framework for setting up an API.
+The classes in this module are used to communicate between the webserver and the application.
+By setting up an API, the users are being saved on a webserver and also locally.
+The UI module will send Http requests to the API while the RestController will decide what happens with these requests.

+To see how these request and reponses from the webserver look like, [click here](https://gitlab.stud.idi.ntnu.no/it1901/groups-2021/gr2124/gr2124/-/blob/47-create-documentations-for-release-3/casino/rest/src/main/asciidoc/RestDocumentation.adoc).

 # Workflow